The Amalfi Coast in Italy has to be one of the most beautiful destinations in Europe.

-Following my recommendations for an ideal once-in-a-lifetime visit to the Amalfi Coast region will give you many beautiful memories.
+If you follow some of my recommendations for an ideal once-in-a-lifetime visit to the Amalfi Coast region, you will have many beautiful memories from the experience.

-The Amalfi Coast is a relatively small region in Italy, so you can easily see all of these destinations like Capri, Positano, Amalfi, and Ravello.
+The Amalfi Coast is a relatively small region in Italy, so you can easily see all of the destinations like Capri, Positano, Amalfi, and Ravello in a few days.

 However, planning an Amalfi Coast itinerary for around 5 to 10 days is much better.

-My recommendation still stands at 12 nights on Amalfi Coast, so a little longer than 10 days.
+My recommendation still stands at 12 nights on Amalfi Coast, which is a little longer than 10 days.
 It is just the right amount of minimum time to stay from my experience.